royveshovda/CarND-Traffic-Sign-Classifier-P2/report.md

 * As a last step I introduced dropout, and set the dropout rate to 0.9.
 This did not give too much improvements either.
 * I extended the network to include more nodes at each level, and was able to increase the accuracy to about 95% validation accuracy, but only 91% testing accuracy.
 * I decided to increase the number of epochs to 600 and also set the dropout to 0.5
+* I tried in a couple of different ways to increase the number of nodes in the model, but neither more nodes in the convolutional layers, nor in the fully connected layers gave any better results.
+I reverted back to the delivered solution, which seems to be a good tradeoff between complexity and runtime.